ritterim/RimDev.FeatureFlags/README.md

 A library for strongly typed feature flags in ASP.NET Core 2.x.

+**Note:** Controlling access of the UI / API of this library is the responsibility of the user.
+Apply authentication / authorization around the `UseFeatureFlags` method as needed, as this method wires up the various endpoints.

 <!--
 | Package                       | Version |
 | ----------------------------- | ------- |